- Date : 27/12/2016

 Market risks on a ULIP’s underlying investments are the same as that of mutual funds or direct investments in equities / fixed income securities.
 This investment risk of the portfolio is borne entirely by the policy holder and will need to be monitored actively.
 Thus, you should ascertain your risk appetite, financial commitments and funding needs before choosing the appropriate plan.

-The choice of plan will thus depend on your risk appetite.
+The choice of the best ULIP plan to invest in will thus depend on your risk appetite.
 ULIPs come with a range of fund options to choose from depending on your needs and risk appetite.
 Ranging between Aggressive and Conservative, the fund options cater to varying risk appetites.
 On the Aggressive end, the funds are largely invested only in equities, thus improving returns prospects but increasing volatility as well.
 On the Conservative end, funds are invested in debt and money market securities for stable returns and low risk.
 In between, hybrid plans invest a portion (usually 40-60%) in equities with the balance in debt and money market securities.

-- Premium payment options
+2. Premium payment options for ULIP investments

 - Single premium payment plan under which the premium for the entire plan is paid upfront as a lump sum